cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * mySafetyContractResultStateRoot[`ChainID`] = null;
 * mySafetyContractResultStateRootMiner[`ChainID`] = Tminer;
 * mypreviousSafetyContractResultStateRootMiner[`ChainID`] = null;
-* myChainsMap.add(`ChainID`:TAURelayDiscovery) // for genesis miner, you need to watch TAU chain for new relays.
+* myChainsMap.add(`ChainID`:myTAURelayDiscovery ON) // for genesis miner, you need to watch TAU chain for new relays.
 * myPeersList[`ChainID`][index].add(`Tminer);

 for range { aws tx from config file}